 To be honest, when you first see one for real it is hard to believe it isn’t some sort of elaborate hoax by mother nature – a bill like a bird, a tail of a beaver, teeny little eyes and such big feet!

 The duck-billed platypus can only be found in Australia and even in Australia, they are not widespread.
 There are only a few places you have a small possibility of seeing one.
 And one of those places is at Broken River in Eungella National Park in Northern Queensland.

 As I mentioned earlier Eungella is an hour’s drive west of Mackay so if you are heading to the Mackay region be sure to add it to your itinerary.

-At Broken River there are special viewing platforms where you can sit patiently and wait for that first incredible siting!
+At Broken River, there are special viewing platforms where you can sit patiently and wait for that first incredible sighting!

 We have visited 3 times now with a 2/3 success rate.
 Sadly for my daughter on her one visit they didn’t appear despite us all sitting patiently for over an hour!

 Platypus are classed as a monotreme.
 It is only one of 5 species of mammals that lay eggs rather than give birth to live young.
 (The other 4 species are echidna) They are small – 43 cm on average for females and 50 cm for males and covered in thick brown fur.
 They are semi-aquatic and carnivorous.

 The platypus is also (and I love this!!) venomous.
 It lives in Australia so it has to be….
 The male platypus has a spur on its hind foot that delivers venom!